expersso/csp/README.md

 > Jordan, Marty P. and Matt Grossmann.
 2016.
 The Correlates of State Policy Project v.1.0.
 East Lansing, MI: Institute for Public Policy and Social Research (IPPSR).

 The package allows the user to load and work with the dataset using the R programming language.
+Crucially, it incorporates the entire codebook into the dataset, which allows for easier filtering, finding units and sources, etc.

 Example use
 -----------